-There are other types of liquefied gas used today as part of automatic extinguisher systems.
-They are colorless and odorless, heavier than air and sink to the lower bilge to extinguish fires.
-Since the year 2000 ingredients for have changed to a more environmental friendly formula.
-They are used in portable-hand units along with making up the majority of boat automatic fire extinguishing systems.
+Another type of liquefied gas used today is Halon.
+This gas is colorless and odorless, heavier than air and sinks to the lower bilge to extinguish fires.
+Since the year 2000 ingredients for Halon have changed to a more environmental friendly formula.
+Halon is used in portable-hand units along with making up the majority of boat automatic fire extinguishing systems.
 The canister needs to be weighed once a year.
-Most brands feature a dash mount indicator.
+Halon units must feature a dash mount indicator.

 Refer to the information regarding fire prevention in this manual.